By Geoff Kimmerly

 Bay and Thumb

 Marlette (6-0) has had some solid teams over the last decade, but never one that has come out of the gate like this one.
 Marlette has scored at least 35 points in every game and just edged a Vassar team (3-3) contending for a playoff spot.
 MHSAA Student Advisory Council member Connor Thomas caught three touchdown passes for the Raiders.
 Click to read more from the Tuscola Advertiser.

 Frankenmuth 21, Millington 6: The Eagles (5-1) have beaten their rivals two straight seasons and can clinch a share of the Tri-Valley Conference East title this week.
 Millington (4-2) must hope for a loss and then beat second-place North Branch to stay in the hunt.

 Davison 35, Flint Powers Catholic 17: Ended is the rough start for Davison (3-3), which has won three straight to potentially set up a Week 9 matchup with Flint Carman-Ainsworth for the Saginaw Valley Association South title.
 Powers is 3-3 with losses to teams that are combined 12-6 this fall.

 Fenton 30, Lapeer East 7: The Tigers (6-0) are making space atop the Flint Metro League standings, pushing the Eagles (3-3) back to fourth with Lapeer West and Swartz Creek still tied for second.

 Saginaw Heritage 21, Saginaw Arthur Hill 8: These teams appear to be moving different directions – Arthur Hill (3-3) has lost three straight, and Heritage (4-2) has won its last three.

 Southwest and Border

-Every week, the MHSAA highlights Trophy Games from around the state.
-Here are a few more to join the Traverse City West/Central matchup above:
+Each week, the MHSAA highlights trophy games around the state.
+Here are a few in addition to the one mentioned above: